fpatz/docker-vagrant/README.md

-- you might want to have extra options in `daemon.json` on the docker host; to do this, place a file `daemon-extra.json` in this folder, and its contents will be added *verbatim* in the middle of `daemon.json`, so don't forget a proper comma!
-An example would be (note the comma!):
+- you might want to have extra options in `daemon.json` on the docker host; to do this, place a file `daemon-extra.json` in this folder, and its contents will be added *verbatim* in the middle of `daemon.json`, so don't forget a trailing comma!
+An example would be (again, note the comma!):

   ``` json
   "registry-mirrors" : ["https://mydockermirror.example.com"],